SB-SLIM/countries-info/README.md

 - Get capital and language information for a country.
 - And more...

+## Notes

+ℹ️ **The package size may seem large** because all country-related data (such as names, currencies, languages, dialling info, capitals, and cities) is directly stored in the code for fast and offline access.

+We're currently working on improving this, and also working on translating city names.

+> ⚠️ The cities are not translated yet, we are working on it.

 ## Installation

 To install the package, use npm: